Rightly Dividing Our End Time Expectations

 Actually, both of these views are looking in the wrong place to begin with, they look to prophecy in an effort to see what God is doing in the world today.

-Actually, what God is doing today is not found in prophecy – what God is doing today was “kept secret since the world began.”
+Actually, what God is doing today is not found in prophecy.
+The Bible tells us what God is doing today was “kept secret since the world began.”
 (Romans 16:25)

-So, the problem is that Prophecy does NOT apply today.
-It only concerns Israel.
+So, the problem is that Prophecy does NOT apply today during this age of the grace of God for the Gentile Chursh, "the body of Christ."
+Prophecy only concerns Israel.
 Prophecy does not describe today’s age of the “mystery (secret)” of “the dispensation of the grace of God” for the Gentiles. (read Eph.
 3:1-5).

 The events of prophecy do not describe the end of today’s age of “dispensation of the grace of God,” but rather prophecy that concerns Israel’s coming Messianic kingdom on earth.
 That prophetic program concerning Israel is currently in abeyance.
 The Messianic kingdom on earth is yet to come… only after “the Rapture” of the Gentile Church of “the body of Christ”